Travel rarely is cheap, and lodging is one of the biggest vacation expenses — especially during these inflationary times.

 I’m not suggesting you sign up for a credit card you don’t need.
-But if you are shopping for a card anyway, remember that cards with the most generous introductory offers enable you to access free benefits much sooner.
+But if you are shopping for a card anyway, consider generous introductory offers.

 These perks, which are offered through airlines and select rewards credit cards, can also be redeemed for lodging in lieu of a free flight.

-However, The Points Guy says that using frequent-flier miles for hotel stays is rarely a good idea, as you typically have to use up too many points to get the free room.
+Some people frown on this approach.
+For example, The Points Guy says that using frequent-flyer miles for hotel stays is rarely a good idea, as you often have to use too many points to get the free room.

 3. Accumulate loyalty rewards

-Always on the road?
+Are you back on the road again after pandemic shutdowns?
 Sign up for a customer loyalty program with your favorite hotel chain and watch the points pile up.

 6. Crash with relatives

-If loved ones have extra room available, they may gladly welcome you into their home.
-What’s even better is the ability to get firsthand insight into the location you’re visiting.
+If loved ones have extra room, they may gladly welcome you into their home.
+Plus, they can provide firsthand insights about their area.

 7. Swap homes

-With this arrangement, you agree to give up your residence to another family in exchange for a chance to crash at their home for a specified period of time.
+Are you ready to travel the world again?
+With this arrangement, you can give up your residence to another family in exchange for a chance to crash at their home for a specified period of time.

-When you become a member of a hospitality exchange, you agree to let strangers crash on your couch (or in a guest bedroom) for a few nights.
+When you become a member of a hospitality exchange, you agree to let strangers crash on your couch — or in a guest bedroom — for a few nights.
+You also have the opportunity to do the same in the homes of other members of the exchange.
 This arrangement is ideal for those who are open to new experiences and don’t mind being generous.